bitmakerla/estela/installation/README.md

 $ make images
 ```

-Now, do refer to the Helm installation guide, and deploy Estelar inside kubernetes.
+Now, do refer to the Helm installation guide, and deploy estela inside kubernetes.
 For further help, please read the [official documentation](https://bitmaker.la/docs/).